AmbientSensorsEvaluation/Threshold-Based-Analysis/README.md

 # Threshold-Based-Analysis
-Source code of the Python threshold based analysis tool
+Source code of the Python threshold based analysis tool (for SECITC'17 conference)